jlg-formation/redis-exercices/08-sorted-set/README.md

 6. How I list all the items of a sorted set?
 7. How I count all the items with score between X stritcly and Y included in a sorted set?
+8. What are the prefix of each sorted set command?

 ## Use case